 If you do get DVT, your doctor will act quickly.
 You'll probably get treatment with a blood thinner.
 You may need to use this medicine for many months or until after the cancer is gone.

-If You Had a DVT and Don't Have Cancer
+If You Had a Blood Clot and Don't Have Cancer

 Just to be safe, your doctor may want to give you a checkup and run some tests.
 She'll ask about any possible signs of cancer, like losing weight when you weren't trying to.